 Parties’ Submissions

-With respect to the admissibility of the application, the Government contended that the

-safeguard clauses contained in Article 35 § 3 (b) of the Convention were inapplicable to the present case.
+With respect to the admissibility of the application, the Government contended that the courts had given their decision keeping in mind his financial status, and any payment of fine would not have a considerable impact on his status.
+Further, the safeguard clauses contained in Article 35 § 3 (b) of the Convention were inapplicable to the present case.
 In this regard, the Government submitted that respect for human rights did not necessarily require the Court to examine an application on merits.
 By relying on Janowski v.
 Poland [ECHR] (1999) 25716/94, the Government contended that the imposition of a minor penalty on an individual making abusive comments which made no contribution to political debate was not a disproportionate interference with the freedom of expression.
 The Government’s submission stated that the penalty of a suspended fine of the amount of 30 euros (EUR) imposed on Eon would not significantly disadvantage him, as his financial position had been accounted for in determining the penalty.
 The Government also argued that the case had already been sufficiently examined by the domestic courts situated in France, and that the inadmissibility of the applicant’s appeal before the Court of Cassation was as a result of his own failure to tender pleadings before the court despite having the opportunity to do so.
 The Government thus submitted that the declaration of the applicant’s appeal as inadmissible by the Court of Cassation was not a denial of justice, but rather a result of “shortcomings on his own part” [para 31], and did not preclude the application of the admissibility criterion in Article 35 § 3 (b).
 The applicant did not make any submissions on this issue.

 The Court’s Findings